 Like pretty much all other battle royales out there, Warzone has an ever-shrinking circle, a king of the hill style hunt, limited weapons and equipment, and notorious drop spots.
 However, that said, its Gulag second chance system and respawn capabilities makes it one of the most accessible battle royales out there for newbies to play and learn.

 So if you’re new to the game or simply wanting to improve, there’s a lot of things you need to wrap your head around if you want to be successful in Verdansk.
 With that in mind, here are some of the best Call of Duty: Warzone tips that will keep you out of the Gulag and make you one of the strongest contenders for that coveted dub.

 Choose your drop wisely

 We all have our favourite drop spots in Call of Duty: Warzone but they’re not always viable.
 Make sure you know a couple of locations well-enough so you can drop with the confidence of not being flanked or tagged from a towering skyscraper.

 If you’re not an aggressive player, you’re also going to want to avoid locations directly underneath the flight path since these will be prime targets by experienced squads.
-Superstore and Stadium on Verdansk and Prison Block on Rebirth Island are generally favoured by a lot of Twitch’s biggest streamers and it has therefore become very popular with the Warzone community, so if you’re new to the game, it’s probably best to avoid Atlas for now.
+Superstore and Stadium on Verdansk and Prison Block on Rebirth Island are generally favoured by a lot of Twitch’s biggest streamers and they have therefore become very popular with the Warzone community.
+So if you’re new to the game, it’s probably best to avoid those two locations for now.

 Work on your skydiving